Made in Africa

 The Made in Africa Evaluation initiative represents a paradigm shift in how evaluations are conducted on the continent.
 By prioritizing local contexts, building capacity, and promoting African leadership, this initiative ensures that evaluations are more relevant, credible, and impactful.
 It empowers African evaluators to take charge of their own development narratives and contributes to more effective and sustainable development outcomes.
 Ultimately, the Made in Africa Evaluation initiative alludes to the strength and potential of African-led solutions in addressing the continent’s unique challenges.

-Resources on Made in Africa Evaluation
+The Made in Africa Evaluation Handbook